Mexico farm leader says security is 'Achilles heel' of food supply

-MEXICO CITY (Reuters) - Mexico’s government needs to ensure safety for farmers, truckers and supermarkets in order to guarantee the food supply even in a worst-case scenario for the coronavirus pandemic, the head of the main agriculture lobby said on Monday.
+MEXICO CITY, April 6 (Reuters) - Mexico’s government needs to ensure safety for farmers, truckers and supermarkets in order to guarantee the food supply even in a worst-case scenario for the coronavirus pandemic, the head of the main agriculture lobby said on Monday.

 “The vision of the agro-food industry is in the worst-case scenario we will continue with the supply chain.
 Due to the latitude and longitude of our country, we have fresh produce all year round and there is sufficient inventory to see this crisis through,” said Bosco de la Vega, head of the National Farm Council (CNA).